CustomHaven/file_skeleton_builder_py/README.md

 Simple Python file to create and also delete a file structor.

-> python3 create_all.py
+> python3 main.py
+>
+> then follow the instructions on the terminal choose either 1 or 2, 1 for backend and 2 for frontend

-Creates the skeleton files
+Creates the skeleton file structure

 > python3 delete_all.py